 The reason is that JetBlue doesn’t have a classic award chart.
 Instead, the number of points you need to redeem for a seat is roughly tied to the ticket price — when the cash price goes up or down, the points price follows.

-2. Fly throughout the United States on Delta
+Fly throughout the United States with Delta Air Lines

-Although Delta isn’t a partner in the Citi ThankYou program, it’s still possible to use your Citi Premier points to book Delta flights.
+Although Delta SkyMiles isn’t a partner of the Citi ThankYou program, it’s still possible to use your ThankYou points to book Delta flights.
 The trick is to instead transfer your points to Virgin Atlantic, which is a partner of both Citi and Delta.
 From there, you can use Virgin points to book many Delta flights.

 When it comes to Delta flights within the US, Virgin Atlantic has a distance-based award chart for economy seats that looks like this: